dddsnn/tablecache/README.md

 # tablecache

-Dead simple cache for unwieldily joined relations.
+Simple cache for unwieldily joined relations.

 ## Copyright and license